 [Amended 12-29-2017 by Ord.
 No. 133]

-The Commissioner may periodically provide for the collection of household hazardous materials.
-It shall be a violation of this chapter to place hazardous materials out for collection by the City or the City's contractor except as periodically provided for by the Commissioner.
+The Commissioner may periodically provide for the collection of household hazardous materials and electronic waste.
+It shall be a violation of this chapter to place hazardous materials or electronic waste out for collection by the City or the City's contractor except as periodically provided for by the Commissioner.

 Construction and demolition debris shall not be collected by the City.
 The generator of construction and demolition debris shall have the responsibility for the removal and authorized disposal of said debris.

-Metal/white goods shall be collected curbside by the City and shall be recycled when market conditions permit, subject to any applicable fees for the collection and removal of such items.
+White goods and bulk metal waste shall be collected curbside, when scheduled by the generator with the Department of Public Works, by the City and shall be recycled when market conditions permit, subject to any applicable fees for the collection and removal of such items.

 [Amended 12-29-2017 by Ord.
 No. 133]